-How to adjust your picture size
+How to adjust your TV settings

 You can adjust most picture and sound settings while you are watching a program by pressing (asterisk button) to display the option menu.
 If you don't find what you need, there are additional picture and sound settings in the settings menu.

 In most cases, the setting changes you make apply only to the input you are using, antenna TV, and each separate HDMI input.
 The AV inputs have their own settings that the TV remembers when you return to those inputs.
 Additionally, the TV also remembers the settings that you specify while viewing streaming content.